Zayn Malik, A Man Of Few Words, Says F*ck The Grammys

 Perhaps Malik should save his confectionary for someone more deserving.

 The 63rd annual Grammy Awards will air live on March 14 at 8 p.m.
 ET/5 p.m.
-PT on CBS, Paramount+, and Grammy.com.
+PT on CityTV.